-Most businesses need a few things to get started including a website, marketing materials, social media content, brand identity document, etc. You might think that a marketing brochure will cost thousands to have designed, but what if there was a way to get it for $10?
+If you are self publishing a book it doesn’t have to cost tens of thousands of dollars to finish.
+Once finished you’ll need to invest in things like book reviews, paid media, and marketing organically.
+Before you launch you need a few things to get started including a website, marketing materials, social media content, blog.
+You might think that a marketing brochure will cost thousands to have designed, but what if there was a way to get it for $10?
 Good news, there is.

 The inspiration for this post came from a previous conversation with a colleague that started a business.
 He had done the best he could with his website (based on the level of knowledge he had), but it still wasn’t that good.
-For just a few hundred dollars more he could have had something that looked like he'd been in business for 20 years.
-He just had no idea how to improve his brand cost effectively.
+For just a few hundred dollars more, he could have had something that looked like he'd been writing for 20 years.
+He just had no idea how to improve his personal brand or book cost effectively.

 One of the main tools out there is CreativeMarket.com.